czyzi0/aoc/README.md

 # aoc
-Solution for Advent of Code
+Solutions for Advent of Code.